-Currently SmartFish calculates relative weight values for largemouth bass for all regions of the U.S.
+Currently SmartFish calculates relative weight values for largemouth bass and bluegill sunfish for all regions of the U.S.

 Additional species will be added based on anglers’ and lake managers’ input.

 In the SmartFish app, you may choose from a variety of English and metric units and formats to use for entering length and weight data.

 Most commercially available measuring boards only go to ¼ inch intervals.
 We prefer 1/8 inch or less.